GetWellClinic/ai-moa/README.md

 4. Push to the branch
 5. Create a new Pull Request

+Please ensure that your code adheres to the existing style conventions and includes appropriate tests and documentation.

 ## License

 This project is licensed under the GNU Affero General Public License v3.0.
 See the LICENSE file for details.

 ## Disclaimer

 This software is provided "AS IS" without warranty of any kind.
 It is intended for use in medical office settings but should be thoroughly tested and validated before use in any critical systems.
+Ensure compliance with all relevant medical data privacy regulations (e.g., HIPAA) when using this software.

+## Support

+For questions, bug reports, or feature requests, please open an issue on the GitHub repository.